Avedis MD7 500 Series Mic Preamp

 - 10 Meg-ohm high impedance DI input great for all instrument pickups

 - SEND feature to run signal through stomp boxes for variety of effects

 - Perfect for using as a re-amplification device

-The Avedis MD7 addresses the features needed in op-amp based preamps with a very musical sound without the conventional hard sounding and mid-forward units which are not suitable for today’s digital recordings.
+The Avedis MD7 addresses the features needed in op-amp based preamps with a very musical sound - without the conventional hard sounding, mid-forward timbres which are not suitable for digital recordings.
 Once you hear the Avedis MD7 you may want to fill up your 500-series lunchbox with them!